 And then came what is probably the most beloved Warcraft game ever made – Warcraft III: Reign of Chaos!
 The third game ushered in Warcraft’s 3D era, with beautiful graphics and stunning CGI cinematics that were quite something for the time.

 Warcraft III: The Frozen Throne was released a year after the base game, featuring more single-player content and further streamlining the overall gameplay experience.
-Moreover, a remastered version of the game called Warcraft III: Reforged will be released before the end of 2019.
+Moreover, a remastered version of the game called Warcraft III: Reforged was released at the end of 2019.
 As for the original Warcraft III, it remains playable on Windows, Classic Mac OS, and the new macOS.

 World of Warcraft